IoT Project Ideas

 Top 13 Best IoT Projects Ideas

+One of the best ideas to start experimenting you hands-on IoT projects for students is working on smart agriculture system.
 As the name suggests, this IoT-based project focuses on developing a smart agricultural system that can perform and even monitor a host of farming tasks.
 For instance, you can schedule the system to irrigate a piece of land automatically, or you can spray fertilizers/pesticides on the crops wirelessly through your smartphone.

 It is an always-on, automated system that sends data via a microcontroller to the webserver using a WIFI connection.
 This data is updated live on the online server system.
 So, you can directly check the weather stats online without having to rely on the reports of weather forecasting agencies.
 The system also allows you to set threshold values and alerts for specific instances and notifies users every time the weather parameters cross the threshold value.